 Our favourite electric brush cutter for brambles is this one by Ryobi – a household name in DIY.

-The only downside is of course the need for a power supply.
+The only disadvantage is of course the need for a power supply.
 Luckily, the supplied power cable is 6 metres long with the option to use an extension lead for larger gardens and areas of land.
+If you do have a much bigger garden than average, then we suggest one of the petrol or battery powered brush cutters instead.

 Makita EBH252U 24.5cc Brush Cutter